How to Eliminate Stubborn, Horrible Household Odors—Pet, Smoke, Mold, Mildew

 Unlike supermarket room fresheners that do little more than try to cover up odors with fragrance, Nok-Out is an “oxidizer.”
 When it comes into direct contact with the source of the odor, it oxidizes that smelly stuff, changing it into something that no longer has an odor—pure oxygen.
 But it can only do this when it comes in direct contact with surfaces that have been touched by the stinky stuff, be that an entire room, a garbage can, or a teen’s shoes.

 The cheapest and most effective way to get Nok-Out to every surface in a room that the smoke has touched—even those areas that may be inaccessible, is with an ordinary household humidifier that delivers cool mist.
 Then wait for the simple science that makes Nok-Out work.
-Results will not be instantaneous.
+Just be aware that results will not be instantaneous.

 Sweet smell of nothing